Lagrangian antisurgery: Introduction

 The construction of $L'$ and $V: L' \leadsto L$, and hence the proof of Theorem \ref{main-thm:antisurgery}, is the content of Section \ref{sec:constr-cobord}.
 We refer to the operation that passes from $L$ to $L'$ as \emph{Lagrangian k-antisurgery}.
-The idea behind the terminology is that it creates a double point, in contrast to Lagrangian 0-surgery, which resolves a double point.
+The idea behind the terminology is that the operation \emph{creates} a double point, in contrast to Lagrangian 0-surgery, which \emph{resolves} a double point.
 To give a quick and intuitive description, one could say that Lagrangian $k$-antisurgery modifies a Lagrangian $L$ by collapsing an isotropic $(k+1)$-disc with boundary on $L$ to a point.

-The local model for the immersed Lagrangian $(k+1)$-handle which enables us to build the cobordism $V$, as well as the idea of implanting it along an isotropic disc, is inspired by a construction of Dimitroglou Rizell appearing in \cite{DimRizell--LegAmbSurg}, which implements $k$-surgery for Legendrian submanifolds and builds corresponding Lagrangian cobordisms (in a different sense of the word).
+The local model for the immersed Lagrangian $(k+1)$-handle which enables us to build the cobordism $V$, as well as the idea of implanting it along an isotropic disc, is inspired by a construction of Dimitroglou-Rizell appearing in \cite{DimRizell--LegAmbSurg}, which implements $k$-surgery for Legendrian submanifolds and builds corresponding Lagrangian cobordisms (in a different sense of the word, see Section \ref{sec:relat-constr-DR}).